 To right is a map of the ionosphere and plasmasphere at the indicated date, from a 1999 paper by Essex-Cohen and PhD student Phillip Webb (Abstract is here .)
 Note that the colour coding indicates the electron density.
 Although electron density in the plasmasphere is much less than in the ionosphere, radio waves from GPS satellites to earth have to traverse the far greater depth of the plasmasphere to reach earth.

-for proposed NAVSTAR Satellite Navigation System
+for the NAVSTAR (renamed GPS) Satellite Navigation System

 Satellite Navigation - the idea

 Once the Cold War started the US became seriously involved in the development of Inter-continental ballistic missiles -- missiles that in the event of War with the USSR would transport nuclear bombs to selected targets in the USSR and elsewhere.
 Initially such missiles were only able to navigate by dead reckoning --utilising gyrocompasses to provide reference axes.
 Dead reckoning navigation introduces huge errors -- limiting applicability to missiles carrying larger bombs against large targets such as cities - but incapable of pin-point navigation against Soviet missile launching sites.
 Of course -- just as the Japanese bombing fleet that bombed Pearl Harbour used Honolulu radio stations to fix its bearings -- so static sources in the attacked region would be capable of exploitation -- but equally vulnerable to decoy emissions and jamming.
 There is only a limited capability for the use of celestrial navigation.
 The US needed a reliable means of navigation. and satellite navigation was conceived.
 Using "fixes" on at least 5 satellies -- such fixes to include data on distance from each satellite (and thus the distance to each) it is possible to accurately determine one's location. see our discussion of the computational basis of of NAVSTAR (and later GPS).